Nothing beats the sensation of dipping in a swimming pool in the summer heat.

 Building A Safe & Functional Pool Deck

 It doesn’t matter if you are building a new pool and decking or refurbishing an old one - you can follow the above tips.
-Although to refurbish your pool deck, you will first need to remove or repair your old decking.
+However, you must remove or repair your old decking to refurbish your pool deck.

 Afterwards, you can proceed with the new installation, which should take a few days.
 However, if you don’t have any DIY experience, you might feel unsure about attempting this project by yourself.
 But there is no need to worry, for we have your back.